AdobeDocs/experience-manager-65.en/help/assets/drm.md

    ![chlimage_1-157](assets/chlimage_1-157.png)

-1. In the Assets UI, select an asset and tap/click the **[!UICONTROL Properties]** icon to display its asset details page.
+1. In the Assets UI, select an asset and tap **[!UICONTROL Properties]** to display its asset details page.

    ![chlimage_1-158](assets/chlimage_1-158.png)